-Rank the disks on the magnitude of the frictional force acting on them. $\label{eq:continuous}$ without slipping along the surface.
+Rank the disks on the magnitude of their acceleration.

+A sphere of radius R is pushed along a level surface by a force acting at its center-of-mass.
+The sphere begins at rest and rolls without slipping along the surface.
 The coefficient of friction between the sphere and the surface, m, is listed below.
 All spheres are pushed by the same magnitude force and have the same mass.